jtr13/usethis_demos/how_to1.md

 situation in which the contributor is not responding, or does not have the skills to make the changes you need.
 It will only work if the “Allow edits from maintainers” box is checked when the pull request is made.
-This is the default and is yet more reasons why pull requests are most natural from a non-`master` branch.
+This is the default and is yet another reason why pull requests are most natural from a non-`master` branch.

 #### Install **usethis**